How to Become a Pilot

 You can become a pilot.
-ATP has helped thousands of men and women just like you become professional pilots.
+ATP has helped thousands of men and women just like you become pilots.
 Below are the steps for how to become a pilot and earn a private pilot certificate.

 The first step to become a private or commercial pilot is to research your flight training options.
 Learn and compare available programs offered by flight schools, and pick the best match for your aviation goals.

 Successfully completing an Admissions Flight is required before enrolling in a pilot training program.
 This flight lesson will help you see first-hand the training, aircraft, and quality of instruction a flight school will offer you.
 It is also a great way to get a better sense of what it's like to fly from behind the controls.

 Pilots must meet basic medical requirements to fly.
 If you want to fly professionally, you must meet higher medical standards than recreational pilots and should apply for a first class medical certificate through an Aeromedical Examiner (AME).